 One of the most common causes of neck pain is simply looking down too often.
 We know that might sound absurd because you can’t live your entire life without looking down at all.

 The holiday season can be one of the most stressful times of the year.
 Not only are you juggling your normal responsibilities, but also all of the responsibilities that come with the holidays like extra baking, more cleaning, and gift shopping.

 And those added responsibilities are often accompanied by more stress.
 Do I have enough time to bake three kinds of cookies and clean the house?

 The holidays are upon us.
 It’s time to welcome cozy nights filled with friends, family, and plenty of joy.
 What everyone is hoping not to welcome is holiday back pain.
 When you think about it, the holidays are a prime time for people to experience back pain.

 The holidays knock most people out of their daily routine,

-No one wants to experience back pain on Thanksgiving Day.
+No one wants to experience back pain on Thanksgiving.
 Thanksgiving is for family, friends, and delicious food.
-But with all the food that needs to be cooked and everyone milling about, back pain is a real problem that you may experience.
-We’ve compiled a short list of tips to keep back pain away on Thanksgiving,
+But with all the food that needs to be cooked and people milling about, back pain is a real problem that you may experience.